-Journals have certain characteristics which are different from books.
-They
+Journals, also known as periodicals or serials, have certain characteristics which are different from books:

 During your course you will be expected to make use of journals, so it is a good idea to become familiar with what they are and to understand how to search them for relevant information.

 Finding journal titles

 Journals come in different formats "print and/or online" and the Library holds over 11,000 titles on different subjects .

 You can search for these titles using LibrarySearch by changing the drop-down menu option on the search screen to Library Catalogue and then using the refine option for journals from the left-hand menu.

 You can find links to e-journals that the library subscribes to using LibrarySearch.
 When you have signed into LibrarySearch, type the title of the journal you are looking for in the search box in double quotation marks.
 If the journal title appears in the results list, click on it and follow the Find it links to the relevant database.
 You will be able to read whole articles on your computer screen or print them out.

 To search for individual articles in journals see the Journal articles page.